Prebiotics FAQ What Are They?

 The following strategies may help you to increase your fibre intake.

-o Eat a high-fibre breakfast cereal
+o Eat a high-fibre breakfast cereal such as rolled quinoa

 o Add a few tablespoons of unprocessed oat bran or psyllium husks to cereal, soups, casseroles, yoghurt, smoothies, dessert and biscuit recipes

 o Add nuts, dried fruits and seeds to cereals

 o Eat fruit and vegetable skins, don’t peel them